 All exhibitors are expected to care for and groom their animals throughout the show.An exhibitor may be assisted by his or her immediate family (limited to parents, grandparents, brothers and sisters), agricultural education teachers, county extension agent or other eligible exhibitors from their respective county or chapter.The official 4-H volunteer leader for a county group as designated by the county.Extension staff will be permitted to assist the youth under his or her supervision.
 The exhibitor must be present and assisting with and/or grooming his or her animal in preparation for showing.

 Any junior exhibitor entering livestock in competition must be present to lead and show said animal in competition or the animal will be disqualified and entry fees will not be refunded.
-Any infraction of rules will cause forfeiture of any premiums earned.The only exceptions to this rule are when a bonafide owner has more than one animal in a given class or due to an extreme emergency or participation in a school-sponsored state qualifying event (ie: state basketball playoffs sponsored by OSSAA), the bonafide owner is not able to be in attendance.
+Any infraction of rules will cause forfeiture of any premiums or add ons earned.The only exceptions to this rule are when a bonafide owner has more than one animal in a given class or due to an extreme emergency or participation in a school-sponsored state qualifying event (ie: state basketball playoffs sponsored by OSSAA), the bonafide owner is not able to be in attendance.
 Such cases must be approved by the superintendent of each division: Market Goat Division - Colt Watson; Lamb Division - Phil Stacy; Beef Division - Kim Emerson; Hog Division - Dallas Sutterfield; Doe Kids - Gayle Garrett

 Do not misrepresent the age of the animal for the class in which it is shown.Commercial heifers must follow the tooth rule as printed in the catalog.Birth dates, transfer dates and other information on registration must be correct.